nvimdev/dashboard-nvim/README.md

   },
   packages = { enable = true }, -- show how many plugins neovim loaded
   -- limit how many projects list, action when you press key or enter it will run this action.
-  -- action can be a functino type, e.g.
+  -- action can be a function type, e.g.
   -- action = func(path) vim.cmd('Telescope find_files cwd=' .. path) end
   project = { enable = true, limit = 8, icon = 'your icon', label = '', action = 'Telescope find_files cwd=' },
   mru = { enable = true, limit = 10, icon = 'your icon', label = '', cwd_only = false },